Cassie Marries Alex Fine One Month After Announcing Engagement

 "This moment will always be so special to me.
 I get to marry my best friend in the whole world.
 How am I so lucky!"
 Alex said in his own announcement.

 The songstress, who formerly dated rapper Sean "Diddy" Combs, is expecting her first child with the personal trainer.
-They shared the big news with their followers and friends by taking part in a romantic photoshoot.
+They shared the big news with their followers and friends by taking part in a romantic photo shoot on the cliffs of Malibu.
+"We couldn't be more excited and happy to have this little girl come into our lives.
+We are so blessed," the two said in a statement to E!
+News at the time.

-In a letter shared to social media, Alex promised Cassie and their baby that he will "be kind, sweet, and you will always be daddy's little girl.
-I promise to love you every single second unconditionally until my last breath."
+And in a letter shared to social media, Alex promised Cassie and their daughter that he will "be kind, sweet" and to love them "unconditionally."

 This year marks the one-year anniversary since they started dating, with the couple going Instagram official at a Christmas party last December.